-Meet Huang Xilian, China's new ambassador to Philippines
+Huang Xilian, China's envoy to the PH, faces new challenges in diplomatic ties

 “China’s development has global implications, as it benefits not only the people of China but also the rest of the world.
 It also has special significance for ASEAN, as ASEAN and China are interconnected and share weal and woe,” Huang said.

-Huang's new post in the Philippines is strategic as it comes at a time when China and Southeast Asian countries are speeding up negotiations to pass a long-delayed South China Sea Code of Conduct, whose discussions are being coordinated by the Philippines.

-Huang also assumes his new post as the Philippines and China celebrate 45 years of diplomatic relations in 2020, which coincides with China's "conclusive year" to meet its first centenary goal of building a moderately prosperous society.
+Huang assumed his new post as the Philippines and China celebrated 45 years of diplomatic relations in 2020, which coincided with China’s “conclusive year” to meet its first centenary goal of building a moderately prosperous society.

-Hailing the "golden age" of Philippines-China relations brought about by a "trilogy of turn-around, consolidation and elevation" under the Duterte administration, Huang vowed to work "wholeheartedly" in his new role.

-As China's new face in the Philippines, what changes may Huang bring to Philippines-China relations? – Rappler.com